 The “Wachmannschaften des SS- und Polizeiführers in Distrikt Lublin”, informally called Trawnikimänner (as well as Askarysi, Hiwis), was a collaborative formation from World War II.
 It included Soviet prisoners of war and civilians who had been transferred to the German army and underwent training in the SS camp in Trawniki.

-KL Gross-Rosen is located in Rogoźnica in the Lower Silesian Voivodeship.
+KL Gross-Rosen was located in the administrative area of the German state (Third Reich), near the present-day village of Rogoźnica (post-war name) in the Dolnośląskie Voivodeship.
 It operated in the years 1940-1945.
 125,000 prisoners passed through the camp over the period of 5 years.
 40,000 are estimated to have died.
 The camp had about 120 sub-camps.
 A large quarry operated in the vicinity of the camp, in which prisoners worked in inhuman conditions.

 On April 16, 1947, Rudolf Höss, the first commandant and founder of the Auschwitz camp, was executed.